Inebriateduck/RedEye_Pipeline/README.md

 @@@ ORcS is only included in unstable releases until further testing @@@
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```
 OVID Recursive Scraper (ORcS) is designed to make your life easier when pulling PMIDs directly from unprocessed OVID dowloads.
-It's called by RedEye upstream of the rest of the pipeline and preprocesses the OVID .xls files so that they only contain PMIDs, then feeds the resulting CSVs to RedEye.R
+It's called by RedEye upstream of the rest of the pipeline and preprocesses the OVID .xls files so that they only contain PMIDs, then feeds the resulting CSVs to RedEye.R.
+I'm currently working on making it modular.

 #### This is still actively under development - It is developed as a volunteer project when I have time (updates may be sporadic)
 **All code Licensed under GPL-2**